harrycresswell/harry/content/drafts/26-03-12-designing-the-morpho-album-artwork/index.md

 We wanted the artwork to feel alien, like nothing you’ve really seen before.
 That meant trying not taking the concept too literally.
 Whatever we ended up creating had to be a subtle abstraction, not immediately obvious.
 Something to make you pause for a moment, wondering what the hell it is.
 As with every project, it also had to be appealing to look at.
 That may sound fairly obvious – it’s a visual artwork after all – but it‘s easy to forget when you’re busy messing about with design software.

-For every project, it’s also important to consider how the artwork will translate into visuals that can be animated.
-For live shows, social media reels, and so on.
+For every project, we’ll also consider how the artwork will translate into visuals that can be animated.
+This is important for live shows, social media reels, and so on.
 Admittedly, this has been an afterthought in the past and a challenge to reverse engineer, so these days we try to account for this early on.

 With our concept in mind, Matt played around with [openart.ai](https://openart.ai/), using it to generating a bunch of new ideas from our visual references.